-OWHAOKO honey is proudly produced by a Māori Lands Trust.
-Owhaoko A East and A1B Blocks Trust is a collective of trustees with goals to ensure productivity and benefits for future generations of landowners and their whanau (family).
+Owhaoko® honey and Te Whare Ruruhau exclusive wilderness cabin are proudly produced by Owhaoko A East and A1B Blocks Trust – a collective of trustees with goals to ensure productivity and benefits for future generations of landowners and their whanau (family).

 This tohu is a unique creation to represent Owhaoko.
 It represents Haumia Tiketike, guardian of wild or uncultivated foods.
 The two koru (fern frond) facing each other indicates nurturing and is symbolic of the land and people.
 The lines are linked to show the flow of past, present and future.